IRS Notice CP14 (Initial Tax Assessment and Balance Due Notice)

 How to Find Your Current Account Balance

-If you pay the balance by the due date, you shouldn’t incur any additional interest or penalties.
+If you pay the tax balance by the due date, you shouldn’t incur any additional interest or penalties.
 The amount shown on your notice is the correct amount to pay.
-However, if you’re paying after the due date, your balance may incur additional interest and penalties.
+However, if you’re paying after the due date, your balance may have incurred additional interest and penalties.

 - File a Federal Tax Lien against your assets.